Proud Member of Landscape Illinois. Member Directory

 Bioengineering

 Bioengineering uses living plant materials combined with structural elements for erosion control.
-Our bioengineering methods follow bioengineering standards for erosion control using living plant materials combined with structural elements.
+Our methods follow established standards to protect your natural shoreline.
 Brush layering installs live cuttings in terraced slopes that root and grow.
-Live stakes driven into banks sprout creating instant vegetation.
-Coir logs made from coconut fiber hold soil while plants establish through them.
-These methods provide immediate erosion control while living plants develop.
-Over time, the living components strengthen as roots develop and plants mature.
-Eventually vegetation provides all the erosion control needed.
-This approach works better long-term than rip-rap, concrete, or steel because it improves with age rather than deteriorating.
+Live stakes driven into banks sprout creating instant ground cover.
+Coir logs made from coconut fiber hold soil while roots establish through them.

-Installation Timing and Methods
+Installation Timing and Methods for Shoreline Stabilization

 Shoreline Springtime Maintenance

 Timing matters enormously for shoreline work.
-Spring and fall provide ideal planting conditions when plants establish before heat stress or winter dormancy.
+Spring and fall provide ideal planting conditions when roots establish before heat stress or winter dormancy.
 Working during low water levels allows access to erosion zones.
 High water periods make installation impossible.
-We schedule projects around these natural cycles rather than fighting them.
-Installation methods protect disturbed areas immediately—erosion control fabric, temporary barriers, careful staging of work.
-Bare soil doesn’t stay bare long.
-Quick establishment of ground cover prevents new erosion while permanent vegetation develops.
-Every installation considers what happens during the first major storm before plants fully establish.
+We schedule projects around these seasonal cycles rather than fighting them.
+Installation methods protect disturbed areas immediately.
+Erosion control fabric, temporary barriers, careful staging of work.

-Long-Term Maintenance and Monitoring
+Long-Term Maintenance and Monitoring of Shoreline Repair

 Few Contractors Handle Shoreline Work